fpier042/aws-weather-app/README.md

 And here are some general resources to provide you further context and ground you as you move through the project:

-- [OpenWeather API Documentation](https://openweathermap.org/api): Learn more about the OpenWeather API
 - [AWS S3 Documentation](https://docs.aws.amazon.com/s3/index.html): How to use AWS S3
 - [AWS CLI Configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html): How to configure the AWS CLI
 - [Docker Installation Guide](https://docs.docker.com/get-docker/): How to install Docker